-- You retire - You commence an unpaid leave beyond 150 working hours and elect not to pay the contributions (or elect to pay the contributions and then stop paying them) - You transfer to casual status and elect not to pay the contributions, if eligible (or elect to pay the contributions and then stop paying them) - You are laid off
+- You retire - You commence an unpaid leave beyond 20 work days and elect not to pay the contributions (or elect to pay the contributions and then stop paying them) - You transfer to casual status and elect not to pay the contributions, if eligible (or elect to pay the contributions and then stop paying them)

-If you cease to be eligible due to termination of employment, your Extended Health coverage ceases at the end of the calendar month in which employment is terminated.
+If you cease to be eligible due to lay off, your Extended Health coverage ceases on date of lay off.
+If you cease to be eligible due to termination of employment, your Extended Health coverage ceases on the date your employment terminates.

 Dependents: Coverage for a dependent ceases on the earlier of the date your coverage terminates or at the end of the calendar month in which he/she is no longer an eligible "dependent" under this Extended Health benefit.
 Vision care and hearing aid coverage for dependent students ceases at the end of the calendar month in which the student attains age 25.

 Claims must be received by Pacific Blue Cross no later than June 30th of the year following termination of coverage.